EmanuelBender/GoogleSheet_Inventory_System/README.md

 Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on sheet.

 **Misc:**
-Extra functions for building Projects are available but might be not bug-free.
 Multiples of the same item are possible with unique IDs (same item but different store, qty, config)
+Feature: build Projects is available but might be not bug-free.
+Feature: Check emails for orders, then import that order/invoice automatically once it has been received. (work in progress)

 ## Getting Started